TurboGears/tg2docs/docs/misc.rst

 Misc To Do Items From The Docs
 ==============================

+.. todo:: critique the toc, and other organization. lek

 .. todo:: Include navigation links (previous, next, index) on all pages

 .. todo:: Add lifecycle of TG project